USS Lebanon (AK-191)

-USS Lebanon (AK-191) was a constructed for the US Navy during the end of World War II.
-However, as the war was ending, the need for additional cargo ships was found not necessary and Lebanon was sold for commercial service.
+USS Lebanon (AK-191) was an constructed for the US Navy during the end of World War II.
+As the war ended, fewer cargo ships were needed and the Lebanon was sold into commercial service.

 Construction

-Lebanon, the second U.S. Navy ship to bear that name, was laid down under a Maritime Commission contract, MC hull 2122, by Walter Butler Shipbuilding Co., Superior, Wisconsin, 15 May 1944; launched 14 October 1944; sponsored by Mrs. Charles E. Denny; acquired by the Navy 25 August 1945; and commissioned at New Orleans, Louisiana, 26 September 1945.
+Lebanon was the second U.S. Navy ship to bear that name.
+She was laid down under a Maritime Commission contract, MC hull 2122, by Walter Butler Shipbuilding Co. out of Superior, Wisconsin, on 15 May 1944.
+She was launched on 14 October 1944 and was sponsored by Mrs. Charles E. Denny.
+The Lebanon was acquired by the Navy on 25 August 1945, and commissioned at New Orleans, Louisiana, on 26 September 1945.

 Service history

 World War II-related service

-The end of World War II reduced the need for cargo ships and Lebanon decommissioned 15 November 1946.
-She was returned to the Maritime Commission the same day, was chartered to Lykes Brothers Steamship Company, Inc., and renamed Coastal Archer.
+The end of World War II reduced the need for cargo ships.
+Lebanon was decommissioned on the 15 of November, 1946.
+She was returned to the Maritime Commission the same day, and was chartered to Lykes Brothers Steamship Company, Inc., which renamed her Coastal Archer.

 Merchant service

-Coastal Archer was used by several shipping companies from 1945 to 1948, when she was placed in the reserve fleet.
+The Lebanon, renamed Coastal Archer, was used by several shipping companies from 1945 to 1948.
+She was then placed in the reserve fleet.

 On 13 July 1956, she was sold to Brazil under the condition that she be used for coastal shipping by Brazil.
-She was delivered on 22 August 1956.
-Her final disposition is unknown.
+She was delivered on 22 August 1956 and renamed Rio Paraguaçu.
+In 1976 the ship was sold to Colombian shipowner Lineas Agromar and renamed Irazu.
+At first she sailed under Colombian flag; later, this was transferred to Panama.
+The Irazu traded for another 10 years before finally being sold for scrap in Colombia.
+On 2 September 1986 she arrived at Mamonal for demolition.